 Self-tests for detection and diagnosis of cancer

-Several submissions specifically identified self-tests for cancer (except when used as part of national screening programs) as high risk and argue strongly that these should continue to be excluded into the future.
-Some of the submissions are in favour of removing restrictions on self-tests generally, subject to risk assessment and mitigation, but none identified self-tests for cancer as bringing particular benefits to consumers.
+Several submissions specifically identified self-tests for cancer (except when used as part of national screening programs) as high risk and argue strongly that these should continue to be excluded.
+Some submissions were in favour of removing restrictions on self-tests generally, subject to risk assessment and mitigation, but none identified self-tests for cancer as bringing particular benefits to consumers.

 Self-tests for other serious diseases